In collaboration with The Beaches of Fort Myers & Sanibel. Thank you for supporting the brands that support A Taste of Koko!

 2011 Bayside Pkwy, Fort Myers, FL

-VISIT THE Edison Ford Winter Estates
+Visit the Edison and Ford Winter Estates

 Hide from the heat and visit the Thomas Edison and Henry Ford Winter Estates that has a historical museum and a 21-acre botanical garden.
 In 1886, inventor Thomas Edison purchased land along the Caloosahatchee River in Fort Myers and built his winter home.
 Best friend, Henry Ford and his wife Clare purchased the adjacent property in 1915 and built a bungalow-style house.